Can a Landlord Deny an Emotional Support Animal?

 5. Clean up after your animal and make sure it doesn’t damage anything.

-If your roommates are all fine with your ESA, you take great care of it and clean up well, you have all the necessary forms, and you make sure no damages are caused by your animal, you’ll have a smooth and easy dormitory-and-ESA experience.
+If your roommates are all fine with your ESA, you take great care of it and clean up well, you have all the necessary forms, and you make sure no damages are caused by your animal, you’ll have a smooth and easy dormitory experience with your ESA.

 Landlords are required by law to make reasonable accommodations for emotional support animals, but are they allowed to charge extra for them, as well?

-Since the animal is necessary for the tenant to carry out the daily functions of life and is helping specific symptoms and needs as medicine would, landlords are not allowed to charge for the animal to live on the premises.
+Since the animal is necessary for the tenant to carry out daily life functions and is considered medically necessary, landlords are not allowed to charge for the animal to live on the premises.

-Even in pet-allowed areas, where other tenants must pay a necessary pet fee, ESAs are not considered pets and should not be charged the same.
-However, rentals which require a security deposit may apply charges to a tenant’s account for damages caused by an emotional support animal.
+Even in pet-friendly housing, where other tenants must pay a necessary pet fee, ESAs are not considered pets and should not be charged the same.
+However, rentals that require a security deposit may apply charges to a tenant’s account for damages caused by an emotional support animal.

 If you keep your animal well taken care of and keep any damages from happening on your watch, you should not be charged for having an ESA at an apartment complex.

-While apartment owners or managers, or other landlords, can ask for proof of the need for the animal (such as an ESA letter), they are not allowed to ask exactly why you need the animal.
-Most of the time, landlords will know this and will not pry, but sometimes they may not understand the Fair Housing Act and they may ask.
+While apartment owners, managers, or other landlords can ask for proof of the need for the animal (such as an ESA letter), they are not allowed to ask exactly why you need the animal.
+Most of the time, landlords will know this and will not pry, but sometimes they may not understand the Fair Housing Act, and they may ask.

-Instead of shouting that the FHA protects your ESA and that it’s none of their business why you have it, it’s a good idea to calmly state that the animal is needed and they are trespassing on your rights to privacy if they continually inquire as to why.
-You may show proof of the need for the animal as a service or ESA letter, but you do not need to explain yourself.
+Instead of shouting that the FHA protects your ESA and that it’s none of their business why you have it, it’s a good idea to state that the animal is needed calmly, and they are trespassing on your rights to privacy if they continually inquire as to why.
+You may show proof of the need for the animal through your ESA letter, but you do not need to explain yourself beyond that.

 If you’d prefer your landlord not talk to others about the animal, you could politely ask for this to be kept discreet so you don’t have to explain yourself.
 However, if you will be housing with roommates or dorm mates, your landlord is usually required to give them a heads up about the animal before they move in, as they may have allergies or they may dislike animals.